aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/GodotSample/README.md

 aws_sdk_error
 ```

+# Migrating from prior version

+This section describes the actions you will need to take if you had integrated the prior version of this sample with your Godot project.
+You should take these steps prior to integrating the new plugin.
+Before you make any changes, it is important to backup your project in case any errors are made.

+## Unregister the AWSGameSDK Autoload
+1. Open _Project Settings -> Autoload_ and select the "Globals" tab.
+2. Under the "Autoload" tab, uncheck the _AWSGameSDK_ and click "Close."

+## Remove the AWSGameSDK folder from your project
+This step assumes you have not added any folders, functionality, or code to the proir AWSGameSDK or the folder thereof.
+Highlight the folder in the File System viewer in your Godot project, right click, and choose "Delete."

+## Remove the code used to integrate the AWSGameSDK from your code
+This code should be highlighted in your project via the Godot IDE.
+The new plug-in code will operate very similar to the prior version, so it will be good to denote these areas with a comment, such as `#TODO: Add AWSGameSDK Plugin Code Here` while removing the code.

 # Godot 4 Integration Samples

 To test the integrations with Godot 4, open the Godot 4 sample project (`GodotSample`) with Godot 4.